p4tc-dev/docs/why-p4tc.md

 A packet X input would expect the same transformation with an output result of Y whether that packet arrives in the kernel datapath or hardware offloaded datapath.

-Although the TC equivalence model provides more features (eg ability to split processing between s/w and h/w), one perspective of the equivalence model is to view the software datapath as a digital twin of the hardware datapath.
-One could implement the datapath entirely in s/w and then when ready using the same mechanism, with zero changes to the code offload onto hardware.

 The P4TC software datapath uses eBPF accessing P4 objects that require control interface residing in the P4TC domain.
 In the tradition of TC offloads, both the hardware and software use the same control path interfaces, semantics and tooling.

+The TC equivalence model provides expressive features where one could split the P4 pipeline processing between software and hardware; or alternatively, entirely in software or hardware.
+Think of taking a P4 pipeline and fitting it into one or all of: the hardware, XDP and TC.
+Another perspective of the equivalence model is to facilitate digital twins of the datapath: You can run the P4 pipeline entirely in software to emulate a datapath that is running in production offloaded to one or more vendor hardware with zero code changes.

 ## The Challenges With Current Linux Offloads